NeuralMMO/neuralmmo.github.io/docs/source/rst/landing.rst

    - You are a corporate researcher with substantial freedom to publish
    - You have a substantial engineering background and want to help with core development

-Excepting prospective developers, your objectives should include first-author publication at a top venue.
-We (Joseph Suarez and Phillip Isola, MIT) would be included as second authors.
+Excepting prospective developers, your objectives should include first-author publication at a reputable venue.
+We (Joseph Suarez and Phillip Isola, MIT) would be included in the least important author slots.
 Compared to working independently, we can offer:

 Benefits:
    - Extended support and custom features